- Published on

 const FalsyReturnType: DiffReturnTypeOfFunction<typeof func2> = false

-1. In the example above T extends (args: string) states that our function takes an argument that must of type string. const func = (s: string) => s.length is a function that takes a string as an argument.
+T extends (args: string)states that our function takes an argument that must of type string.const func = (s: string) => s.lengthis a function that takes a string as an argument. - That's why it is possible for use to assign

-3. The second function const func2 = (n: number) => n.toString() takes a number as an argument.
-That's why we can only assign false const FalsyReturnType: DiffReturnTypeOfFunction<typeof func2> = false
+const func2 = (n: number) => n.toString()takes a number as an argument.
+That's why we can only assign falseconst FalsyReturnType: DiffReturnTypeOfFunction<typeof func2> = false

 Summary: